linux-china/spring-boot-microservices/cloud-config-server/README.md

 ### Settings

-Please change git url in application.properties
+Please change git url in application.properties, and you can check by http://localhost:8888/configserver/default

 ### How to use